JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7893 days**.

-And here is a just a random fact -  **There is a city called Smackover located in Arkansas**.
+And here is a just a random fact -  **The mating call of a male toadfish, who are underwater, is so loud that it can be heard by humans above water**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)